nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Logo](images/LogoWordmark.png)

-## Welcome to **Le Tracker**!
+## Welcome to **Le Tracker**

 > “The tragedy in life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.” - Benjamin E. Mays

 School is hard.
 With numerous modules to juggle and endless topics to master, being a student can feel overwhelming at times.
-But does this *truly* need to be the case?
+But does this _truly_ need to be the case?

 We believe that with a little help, content mastery is **more than achievable**.

 > “You don't actually do a project; you can only do action steps related to it.
 When enough of the right action steps have been taken, some situation will have been created that matches your initial picture of the outcome closely enough that you can call it "done.”
-― David Allen, Getting Things Done: The Art of Stress-Free Productivity
+> ― David Allen, Getting Things Done: The Art of Stress-Free Productivity

 **Le Tracker** makes it easy to measure your overall study progress by tracking how much lecture content you have covered across various modules. **More** than just a simple to-do list app, **Le Tracker** blends the **efficiency** of a command line interface with the **elegance** of modern graphical user interface.